Cray-HPE/docs-csm/operations/image_management/Import_External_Image_to_IMS.md

   * An image root file is required.
   * Optionally, additional image artifacts may be specified including a kernel, `initrd`, and kernel parameters file.

-* A token providing S3 credentials has been generated.

 ## Limitations

 * The commands in this procedure must be run as the `root` user.